Tommy Gregory Thompson: Recovery expedition

+According to the Tampa Bay Times, while Thompson discovered the wreck of the SS Central America in 1988, he did not receive legal authorization to salvage the wreck until 2003.
+He used the Arctic Discoverer as his expedition vessel, which deployed a remotely controlled vehicle, the Nemo.
+A 3-part mini docuseries titled "Cursed Gold: A Shipwreck Scandal" aired in 2024 about him.

+Legal issues

 In 2000, Thompson sold gold recovered from the Central America for $52 million.

 In 2009 he had an offshore account in the Cook Islands valued at $4.16 million.
 In 2013, the U.S. District Court for the Southern District of Ohio issued an arrest warrant for Thompson for civil contempt for his failure to appear as directed.
 In 2014, the same court issued an additional arrest warrant for Thompson for criminal contempt.
 The investigation was assigned to Deputy United States Marshal Mark Stroh of the Southern District of Ohio.
-Thompson was a fugitive for several years before U.S. Marshals arrested him in 2015 at a West Palm Beach, Florida hotel, together with fellow fugitive Alison Louise Antekeier.
+Thompson was a fugitive until U.S. Marshals arrested him in 2015 at a West Palm Beach, Florida hotel, together with fellow fugitive Alison Louise Antekeier.

 In November 2018, Thompson agreed to surrender 500 gold coins salvaged from the wreck of the Central America, but then claimed he did not have access to the missing coins.
 On 28 November 2018, a jury awarded investors $19.4 million in compensatory damages: $3.2 million to the Dispatch Printing Company (which had put up $1 million of a total of $22 million invested) and $16.2 million to the court-appointed receiver of the other investors.